Ryota Ogiwara

-Ryota Ogiwara (荻原 羚大, Ogiwara Ryōta) is a Japanese motorcycle racer.
-He is the 2025 Asia Talent Cup champion.
+Ryota Ogiwara (荻原 羚大, Ogiwara Ryōta) is a Japanese motorcycle racer who competes in the Moto3 Junior World Championship and Red Bull Rookies Cup.

+In 2025, Ogiwara was crowned Asia Talent Cup champion.

 Career

 Early career

 Ogiwara was born in Kawagoe, Japan.
 Influenced by his father Daisuke, a motorcycle enthusiast, he began riding pocket bikes at the age of five.
 He progressed to mini-bikes by age ten and entered road racing at twelve.
 By 2021, Ogiwara had won two junior championships and competed in the final round of the Tsukuba Road Race Championship in the S80 class.

+All Japan Road Race Championship (2022–2025)

+Ogiwara entered the All Japan Road Race Championship for the first time in 2022, at the age of 13.
+Having competed in regional races such as the Tsukuba Road Race across the year, he participated in the J-GP3 race of the Tsukuba round and finished in 22nd place, as highest ranked Special Participation rider, in front of Seiryu Ikegami.
+In the following year, Ogiwara competed in the MFJ Cup JP250 category, where he claimed several back-to-back wins and was crowned champion of the domestic class.

+In 2024, Ogiwara made a wildcard entry in the Motegi round of the J-GP3 class.
+During qualifying practice he set pole position and finished in third place in the Sunday race, behind Rei Wakamatsu, who took victory after a close battle to the line.
+He would participate in the 2025 round at Motegi again, where he finished in third place, replicating his 2024 result.

+That same year, Ogiwara debuted in the ST600 class of the All Japan Road Race Championship, replacing the injured Kanta Hamada at SDG Harc Pro.
+He finished eighth and fourth in Races 1 and 2, respectively.

-MotoAmerica
+MotoAmerica (2022, 2025)

-In 2022, Ogiwara made his debut in the MotoAmerica Junior Cup, participating in the final two rounds of the season at New Jersey and Alabama.
-He finished his first race just outside of the podium, and clinched a third place finish at Barber Motorsports Park.
+In September 2022, Ogiwara made his debut in the MotoAmerica Junior Cup, participating in the final two rounds of the season at New Jersey and Alabama.
+He finished his first MotoAmerica race just outside of the podium, and clinched a third place in the second race of the final round at Barber Motorsports Park.

-In June 2025, Ogiwara returned to the MotoAmerica paddock, this time competing in the MotoAmerica Supersport Championship at The Ridge Motorsports Park round, on board a Suzuki GSX-R600, finishing 14th and 8th, respectively.
+In June 2025, Ogiwara returned to the MotoAmerica paddock, this time competing in the Supersport Championship in The Ridge Motorsports Park round, aboard a Suzuki GSX-R600—where he finished 14th and 8th in Races 1 and 2, respectively.